What public relations does is not a secret.

 Sometimes, things go wrong.
 In such situations, pausing all marketing campaigns is often a good idea.
 No one wants to see an ad for your business when people suffer or have gotten hurt.

-We have developed a tried-and-tested toolbox in public relations to assist organisations in dealing with extremely challenging scenarios.
+We have developed a tried-and-tested toolbox in public relations to assist organisations in dealing with challenging scenarios.

 Marketing PR